EMRL/stir/README.md

 Integration
 --------
 For workgroups and teams that use it `deploy` is able to integrate with Slack.
 You'll need to set up an "Incoming Webhook" custom integration on the Slack side to get this ready to roll.
 See https://YOURTEAMNAME.slack.com/apps/manage/custom-integrations to get going.
+Once you think you've got Slack configured, run `deploy --slack-test` to test.

 Running on Autopilot
 --------